Sign up to our Newsletter

 Final Thoughts

 High tuition and living costs can lead to student loans and debt that can take years to pay off.
-Fortunately, there are thousands of dollars available in scholarships that can help you throughout your education.
+Fortunately, thousands of dollars are available in scholarships that can help you throughout your education.

 Begin with a simple Google search with umbrella terms (for example: “law scholarships for LGBT students”) to get you started.
 From there, you can start looking for more general scholarships aimed at any law student.
 Local, regional, and out-of-state law firms can be great resources for providing financial aid as well.